smtcoq/smtcoq/doc/sources.md

 ```

 for some propositions `H0` and `H1`.
 At this point, the tactic needs to go a step further and
-puts the goal into the folloing shape to be able to make use of the `reflect_iff` fact:
+puts the goal into the following shape to be able to make use of the `reflect_iff` fact:

 ```coq
 G0 = true \/ G1 = true